flatironinstitute/neuropixels-data-sep-2020/README.md

 ## Data from Josh Siegle

-Notes about the sieglelab curated sorting output:
+Notes about the Allen Institute curated sorting output:

 Selected units based on the following criteria:
 ```